awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 ## SL *X*<a name="service-level-real-time"></a>

-Percentage of contacts removed from the queue between 0 and *X* seconds after being added to it \(Service Level\)\.
+Percentage of contacts removed from the queue between 0 and *X* after being added to it \(Service Level\)\.
 A contact is removed from the queue when one of the following occurs: an agent answers the call, the customer abandons the call, or the customer requests a call back\.

-The possible values for *X* are: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.
+For X, you can can choose from pre\-set times in seconds: 15, 20, 25, 30, 45, 60, 90, 120, 180, 240, 300, and 600\.

 ## Staffed<a name="staffed-real-time"></a>